 The use of an oral ACE inhibitor is a strong recommendation for all patients recovering from STEMI, including those with anterior infarction, pulmonary congestion, or LVEF of less than 0.40, as well as those with normal LVEF in whom cardiovascular risk factors are well controlled [2].
-Adherence to this recommendation has increased since the late 1990s but remains low [190; 261; 262; 263].
-In addition, the doses used in clinical practice have been lower than the target doses used in clinical trials [263].
+Adherence to this recommendation has increased since the late 1990s but remains low [191; 266; 267; 268].
+Results of a 2022 study of 260 patients indicated adherence to guideline recommendations was achieved in less than 71% of study subjects, with women less likely to receive guideline-directed treatment than men.
+During the one-year follow-up, 23 patients died; adherence to guideline-directed therapy was associated with fewer deaths [269].
+In addition, the doses used in clinical practice have been lower than the target doses used in clinical trials [268].

-A meta-analysis of several major trials (more than 100,000 patients) demonstrated that use of an ACE inhibitor was associated with a significant overall odds reduction in mortality of 6.5% [264].
-Early treatment is optimal, as reductions in mortality have been greatest within the first five days after the MI [264; 265].
+A meta-analysis of several major trials (more than 100,000 patients) demonstrated that use of an ACE inhibitor was associated with a significant overall odds reduction in mortality of 6.5% [270].
+Early treatment is optimal, as reductions in mortality have been greatest within the first five days after the MI [270; 271].
 The ACCF/AHA guideline for STEMI notes that it is preferable to initiate treatment with an ACE inhibitor within 24 hours [2].
 Treatment should start at a low dose that is gradually increased to a full dose within 24 to 48 hours.

-ACE inhibitors are of most benefit for patients who are 55 to 74 years of age, have had an anterior infarct, or have a heart rate of at least 80 beats per minute [266].
+ACE inhibitors are of most benefit for patients who are 55 to 74 years of age, have had an anterior infarct, or have a heart rate of at least 80 beats per minute [272].
 Contraindications include a systolic blood pressure of less than 100 mm Hg (or more than 30 mm Hg below baseline), the presence of clinically relevant renal failure, a history of bilateral stenosis of the renal arteries, or known allergy.
 Patients who cannot tolerate an ACE inhibitor should be treated with an ARB [2].
+Data indicate that ARBs might be associated with lower all-cause mortality and hospitalization for heart failure compared with ACE inhibitors among patients with acute MI [273].